XLTechie/nvdaTests/howtoyaml.md

 #### Environment:

 In the "environment" section, the only variable you need from the NV Access version of the file, is the Python version.
 This will be 3.7, 32 bit, unless you are experimenting with non-standard Python versions.
-You may comment out, delete, or leave alone, the rest of the environment variables; they pertain to symbol uploading and signing, neither of which is covered by this how-to, or required for most personal builds.
+You may comment out, delete, or leave alone, the rest of the environment variables; they pertain to symbol uploading and code signing, neither of which is covered by this how-to, or required for most personal builds.

 You will, however, need to add a few of your own variables, in order to fetch any customized build scripts from your myBuild (or whatever you called it) branch.